OpenBand/barbacoa-ssl-helpers/README.md

-# SSL Helpers
+# Barbacoa SSL Helpers

 Helpers for convenient usage of OpenSSL features on C++ and a little more

 # Requirements

 OpenSSL from 1.0.2g.
-Tested on 1.1.1
+Tested on 1.1.1f

 # Platforms